• Resources Home

 New Quizzes differ from Classic Quizzes in terms of look and feel and some features, and while many of the same features are available in New Quizzes and Classic Quizzes, there is not exact parity.
 Here’s a fuller list of points where New Quizzes do not yet offer features users of Classic Quizzes might be relying on.

-There are a few reasons you might want to delay migration adopting New Quizzes based on current feature availability.
+There are a few reasons you might want to delay adopting New Quizzes based on current feature availability.

 • Migrating to New Quizzes